-- I. Children, youth, adolescents (persons under the age of 18) and their families who currently or at any time during the past year have had a diagnosable mental, behavioral, or emotional disorder including 'severe emotional disorder' (SED); or a serious mental illness that resulted in functional impairment within the home, school or community.
+- I. Children, youth, adolescents (persons under the age of 18) and their families who currently or at any time during the past year have had a mental, behavioral, or emotional disorder including 'severe emotional disorder' (SED); or a serious mental illness that resulted in functional impairment within the home, school or community.
 Examples are: problems in achieving and/or maintaining developmentally appropriate and expected behaviors in one or more areas of: role and task performance; cognition; communication; behaviors toward self and others; mood; and emotions.
 Adjustment disorders and functional impairments are included.
 Serious mental illness means a person who meets criteria for a psychiatric disorder, risk of deterioration and/or placement outside the home (inpatient, residential, or fosterage) without focused services; with impairment in personal care, social relations, and expected school functioning. - II.
-Persons over age 18 who request services and who meet the criteria previously stated in DSM-IV-TR for an adjustment disorder, personality disorder, serious or severe mental illness, or emotional disturbance.
+Persons over age 18 who request services and currently have or at any time during the past year have had a mental, behavioral, or emotional disorder, including SED, adjustments disorders, and personality disorders.